 Federal law enforcement borrowed advanced cargo screening technology from the U.S. southern border for the inauguration of President Joe Biden and Vice President Kamala Harris on Jan.
 20.

 Why you should know: The U.S. Capitol siege on Jan.
 6 created an urgent need for elevated security in Washington, D.C. surrounding the event.
-This involved quickly relocating forces and equipment to help derail the threat of violence from concealed explosives, weapons, and insurrectionists.
+This involved quickly relocating forces and equipment to help derail the threat of violence from concealed explosives, weapons and more.

 Customer impact: U.S. Customs and Border Protection (CBP) and the Secret Service oversaw event security and relocated two VACIS® M6500 units and two VACIS® XPL mobile units from the U.S. southern border.

 Leidos impact: All four scanners used for the occasion are manufactured by Leidos, which also provided technical support and helped relocate the equipment.